Appointment Of Dave Nichol As Offensive Coordinator One Of Four Changes

 Dave Nichol will begin his first season as East Carolina's offensive coordinator and quarterbacks coach after being appointed to the position on January 15, 2015.

-Dave Nichol, who has served an active role on spread scheme offensive staffs that have made a combined eight bowl game appearances since 2000, is in his second season at East Carolina after accepting the Pirates' outside receivers coach position on March 1, 2012.
+Nichol, who has served an active role on spread scheme offensive staffs that have made a combined 10 bowl game appearances since 2000, recently completed his third season as the Pirates' outside receivers coach after joining McNeill's staff in 2012.

 Before his appointment at ECU, Nichol spent five seasons at Pac-12 Conference member Arizona.
 After arriving in Tucson as a graduate assistant in 2007, he was quickly promoted to full-time status as the Wildcats' outside receivers coach a year later before adding inside receiver responsibilities in 2011.

 While working with the offensive line during his initial campaign, Nichol assisted in the installation and operation of UA's spread attack.
 His efforts helped boost offensive production by 130 yards per game over the previous system and arguably provided a foundation for a run of three consecutive postseason games.

 Nichol's transition into a leadership capacity with the Wildcats' receiving corps vaulted Arizona's passing game into national prominence in just three seasons.
 After standing 36th and 48th nationally in 2008 and 2009, respectively, UA was ninth in 2010 after averaging 307.7 air yards per game.
 The Wildcats improved to third a year later with a clip of 370.8 behind the play of quarterback Nick Foles and receiver Juron Criner.

 Nichol spent the 2006 season at Baylor as a staff assistant contributing to the implementation of a spread offense that helped the Bears set numerous school single-season passing records, including yards, completions, completion percentage and touchdowns.